Omelug/FTP_Scripts/README.txt

   -h, --help           show this help message and exit --anon_all           --anon_all <n> : Try anonymous: login for all FTP_con,
                        retry older than n days
-  --quite              TODO NOT AVAIBLE NOW | Do not display servers that are
+  --quite              TODO NOT AVAIBLE NOW | Do not display servers that are unaccessible
                        not responding in the terminal log.
   --user USER          Username
   --password PASSWORD  Password
-  --crack              File containing user and password separated by :
+  --crack              File containing user and password separated by :, default ftp_default_user_pass_list.txt